 Most questions asked by women concern facts.
 The facts of love, emotions, children and relations, way of living.
 Usually they know about the emotional part.
 They want to add the rational part, logical decisions, how to deal with facts.
 Yi does answer, even though it is not her strong side.
 But even for extricating facts you need intuition to interpret the text.

 It is for me the main reason why the Yi fascinates me so much and does so since so many years.
 I am a brainy person.
 Well - not really, but I grew up in a way which emphasized thinking and neglected feeling.
-The only girl among 6 brothers, a rational father and a mother who did not show feelings that much.
+The only girl among 6 brothers, a rational father and a mother who was feminine enough but did not show feelings that much.

 Living by thinking caused a lot of trouble for me.
 Most of all inside.
 Depressions, lack of self-esteem, insecurity.
 I was lucky that I had a good intuition, despite my habit of listening more to my rational inner voice.
 I am a stubborn person, and it seems my intuition reflects that too.
 That tiny little voice always keeps nagging me, until I do what she wants - even against all my logic.